 Manoogian is a third-generation Armenian-American whose great-grandparents came to America in the 1920s to escape the Armenian Genocide.
-She earned both her Bachelor’s and Master’s degrees from the Elliott School of International Affairs at George Washington University.
+She earned both her bachelor’s and master’s degrees from the Elliott School of International Affairs at George Washington University.

+Rep. Manoogian is a member of the Aspen Security Forum’s inaugural Rising Leaders Program and is a Truman National Security Project partner.
+She serves on various boards, including as a member of the board of the Armenian Genocide Education Council, the Tech for Campaigns Political Advisory Board, as the advisory council for the U.S.-Europe Alliance, and the advisory committee for Figure Skating in Detroit.
 She is an avid Detroit sports and Team USA fan and enjoys figure skating, reading, traveling, and spending time with her family.
 Manoogian is a member of Saint Sarkis Armenian Church in Dearborn and lives in Birmingham.